doantranthanh/GoRinnoSho/Answers to technical questions.md

 ## Question 2

 * What was the most useful feature that was added to the latest version of your chosen language?

+I am using C# at this moment.
+Also, we are trying to use Microservices and APS.NET core for our projects.

+In terms of C#, there are plenty of new features in the lastest version of C# 6.0 such as
+	+) Null-Conditional Operator
+	+) Auto-Property Initializers
+	+) Nameof Expressions
+	+) Primary Constructors
+	+) Expression Bodied Functions and Properties but for me, I think one of the most important feature comes from C# 5.0 which is Async Feature with two key words async and await.
+I am using that feature a lot in our backend application.

+In terms of framework, ASP .NET Core brings a new open-source and cross-platform framework for apps that are built in Microservices Architecture and are deployed to the clound or run on-premises.
+Although, ASP.NET Core is still being developed and not yet mature but I belive it will introduce a significal redesign of ASP.NET and will be a future framework for building modern cloud application.

 ## Question 3